JSW Group's 50 GWh battery manufacturing capacity to come up by 2028-2030

 The company is in talks with key battery makers for a technology tie-up to set up the cell manufacturing facility.

-JSW Group, which recently bought a 35% stake in MG Motor India, expects to expand its cell and battery manufacturing capacity at its proposed facility to 50 GWh by 2028, according to a senior company official.
-The company is also in talks with major battery makers for a technology tie-up in cell manufacturing.
+JSW Group, which recently bought a 35% stake in MG Motor India, is targeting to expand its cell and battery manufacturing capacity at its proposed facility to 50 GWh between 2028 and 2030, according to sources familiar with the matter.

-The company has planned its cell and battery manufacturing program in three phases.
-In the first phase, it is targeting a cell and battery manufacturing capacity of 10 GWh by 2026, and will expand it to 50 GWh in the second phase.
+The company is planning its cell and battery manufacturing program in multiple phases.
+In the first phase, it is targeting a cell and battery manufacturing capacity of 10 GWh by 2026, and then expanding it further to 50 GWh in the second phase.

 In February, JSW Group signed an MoU with the Odisha government to set up an electric vehicle and battery manufacturing project in Cuttack and Paradip, with an investment of Rs 40,000 crore.